-At Kintao, we honour watchmaking history by refining the innovations of the past.
-One innovation in particular led to the breakthrough in our first watch, the Chapter 1, with its internal rotating bezel controlled by the patented Unicrown system.
+Kintao exists to refine ideas watchmaking left behind.
+One of them led to our first watch, the Chapter 1, and its internal rotating bezel controlled by the Unicrown system, patent pending.

 Today, a walk through the heritage of internal bezel watches: their ingenuity, their flaws, and how we improved the concept for today’s wearer.

-In the early 1960s, Seiko introduced the SilverWave (1961), one of the world’s earliest watches with an internal rotating bezel controlled by a single crown.
+In 1961 a Japanese maker introduced one of the world’s earliest watches with an internal rotating bezel controlled by a single crown.
 The design offered a slimmer case and protection from accidental bezel movement.

-But the SilverWave’s bezel was friction-based, making precise adjustment difficult.
+But the bezel was friction-based, making precise adjustment difficult.
 Over time it loosened and lost accuracy.
-The Seiko World Time (1964) used the same elegant concept and met the same fate: friction bezels degrade, and reliability suffers.
+The same maker’s 1964 world-time model used the same elegant concept and met the same fate: friction bezels degrade, and reliability suffers.

 Modern Single-Crown Bezels: Still Facing Friction

-Decades later, brands continue experimenting with single-crown internal bezels, from the Frédérique Constant Worldtimer to the IWC Aquatimer.
+Decades later, brands continue experimenting with single-crown internal bezels, from dress world-timers to dive watches.
 Most still use friction mechanisms, so users still experience imprecise alignment, accidental shifts, and limited long-term reliability.

 The Problem with Two-Crown Solutions